 - As owner, you are glued to your office and limited in terms of moveability

-- More HR issues to deal with as team grows
+- More HR issues to deal with as more workers are hired

 On the other hand, you have hiring remote workers from online platforms.
 Very similar to hiring in-house employees, there are a number of pros, but also an equal number of cons.

 - Ability to recruit from talent all over the world

 - Tend to be cheaper per hour and minimal HR benefits

 - Ability to run your business from anywhere with Internet

 - Communication –> poor English or communication habits

 - Reliability –> not all remote workers are home runs and can disappear without notice

 - You never meet the worker in person